jetzerb/nix-nice/README.md

 Be sure to specify the desired tag name in place of `TagNameGoesHere`.

-The final list of options are
-- `-e`: set up environment variables
-- `-u`: create users, based on the `/hosthome` mount
-- `-s`: start the SSH service

 In a \*NIX environment, you'd issue the same command as above, but with backslashes (\\) instead of carets (^) as the line continuation character, and you'd specify `/home` in place of `C:\Users` in the bind mount.